-The National Mortgage Guarantee (Nationale Hypotheek Garantie, hereinafter referred to as: NHG) is the guarantee we give you.
+The literal meaning of Nationale Hypotheek Garantie is National Mortgage Guarantee.
+Nationale Hypotheek Garantie (hereinafter referred to as: NHG) is the guarantee we give you.
 You grant the consumer a loan to buy, improve or keep a home.
-When doing so, there is the risk that the consumer does not repay you the loan or pay the interest.
+When doing so, there is a risk that the consumer does not repay the loan or pay the interest.
 NHG can help you if necessary in order to keep the loan affordable for the long term.
-That way we ensure together that the consumer can continue to keep the home.
+That way we ensure together that the consumer can keep the home.
 It may be that the home has to be sold after all.
-In that case the proceeds of the sale may be less than the amount you receive back from the consu mer.
+In that case the proceeds of the sale may be less than the amount you receive back from the consumer.
 This guarantee gives you the assurance that you will get almost the full amount back.
 The advantage to the consumer of an NHG-backed loan is that the remaining debt will possibly be written off.